 All you need to know when sending your child to study abroad

-Discuss goals openly
+1. Discuss goals openly

 Sit down and understand why your child wants to go abroad – whether it is career-driven or personal.
-It is important to know what exactly your child seeks in life to be able to guide or support them.
+It is important to know what exactly your child seeks in life to be able to guide and support them.

-Consider your challenges
+3. Consider your challenges

-Seek professional counselling
+4. Seek professional counselling

-Know how much you will have to spend
+5. Know how much you will have to spend